fczuardi/cartas/ralo.md

 ----

-    Mas as vezes para nossa surpresa
+    Mas as vezes
-    a sujeira se acumula
+    Ah que ingrata surpresa!
+    A sujeira acumula,
     recusa-se a ir,
     fica presa